Have you ever been to a party where the food ran out?

 To answer this question, you’ll need to know what kind of steak you will serve.

-Steaks with bones like T-bones and porterhouse, or that have more fat, like rib eyes, will yield less.
+Steaks with bones like T-bones and porterhouse, or those with more fat like rib eyes, will yield less.
 That means you need more per person.

 The following yields assume you are buying individual, pre-cut and trimmed steaks.
 If you plan on cutting your own, the yields will be much lower.
 Here are typical yields of common steaks